FirelyTeam/firely-docs/vonk/deployment/docker.rst

   of docker copying your file before spinning the image.
 You should **not** create the subdirectory.
 Just keep the license file in the root of your working directory.

-This will spin up a Vonk container.
+This will spin up a Firely Server container.
 It maps the host port 8080 to the container port 4080 with the switch ``-p 8080:4080``.
 It will give the container the name vonk.server with the switch ``--name vonk.server``.
 Furthermore it mounts the current directory (where the license file resides) from the host to the container.
 Also it passes an environment variable ``VONK_License:LicenseFile`` to the container with the switch ``-e``.